University Hall #003

 For more Columbus news, including relocation information, visit the Greater Columbus Convention and Visitors Bureau’s Experience Columbus Relocation Guide.

 Ohio Wesleyan is located within the City and County of Delaware, both consistently ranked as great places to live, work, and raise a family.

-The City of Delaware (population 40,900) has been recognized by Money Magazine as one of the “Top 50 Places to Live in America” and by WalletHub.com for being in the 70th percentile of America’s best small cities based on economic health, affordability, quality of life, safety, and education and health.
+The City of Delaware (with nearly 44,000 residents) has been recognized by Money Magazine as one of the “Top 50 Places to Live in America” and by WalletHub.com for being in the 70th percentile of America’s best small cities based on economic health, affordability, quality of life, safety, and education and health.

 The city’s historic downtown – steps away from OWU’s campus – offers a wide variety of shopping and dining as well as seasonal farmers’ markets and monthly “First Friday” celebrations.

-Delaware County (population 213,300) is recognized routinely as one of Ohio’s fastest-growing and finest communities, with a desirable quality of life that includes low unemployment and strong schools.
+Delaware County (with more than 214,000 residents) is recognized routinely as one of Ohio’s fastest-growing and finest communities, with a desirable quality of life that includes low unemployment and strong schools.

 Combined, Delaware City and County offer lots of shopping, dining, and outdoor activities, including two state parks and the popular Columbus Zoo and Aquarium.
 The public secondary schools also are highly regarded, earning accolades for the caliber of the academics and opportunities for students.